asajeffrey/ecmascript_sharedmem/MEMMODEL_WIP.md

 * *d* is an atomic read, and *e* is a read,
 * *d* is a write, and *e* is an atomic write, or
 * *d* and *e* are writes to the same location. ∎

+[Should this defn include all atomic events?
+We have per-byte SC, which blocks reorderings of all atomic events.]

 Now, given a thread execution for each thread in the program, we would like to know when they can be combined to form a program